Randolph7/airship/docs/README.md

 Install Isaac Sim 4.2.0 from [NVIDIA's official download page](https://docs.omniverse.nvidia.com/4.5.0/installation/download.html).

+### Server Environment for Isaac Sim

+The server used to run Isaac Sim is equipped with an Intel Core i5-13600KF CPU with 64GB memory and an NVIDIA RTX 4090 GPU is our environment.

 Ensure both Orin and the host have ROS 2 Humble installed.

 Verify with: